 There are some arguments against marinating foods, but the points can be rebutted.
 The bottom line of it is to use proper ingredients and correct methods for food safety.

 How To Marinate Meat Properly – The Best Advice

-Get it right and you can enjoy tender, juicy burger steaks or back ribs for dinner.
-Marinating is an easy process, and here are the tips to help you:
+Get it right, and you can enjoy tender, juicy burger steaks or back ribs for dinner.

-- Or instead, make a different marinade to be placed on the table as sauce;
+- Or instead, make a different marinade to be placed on the table as a sauce.

-- You can make indentions in your meat to allow absorption of the marinade.
+- You can make indentations in your meat to allow absorption of the marinade.